BenjaminBanwart/BenjaminBanwart/README.md

 **`Software Engineer (Front-End/Back-End/Database)`**

 I'm a full-stack software engineer and graduate from Kansas State University's Full-Stack Software Development Certificate Program.
-In my time as a developer I have created things such as full-stack web applications with full create/read/update/delete (CRUD) functionality, eCommerce integration applications, and APIs, all the way to browser video games and music search engines.
+In my time as a developer I've created things such as full-stack web applications with CRUD functionality, eCommerce integration applications, and APIs, all the way to browser-based video games and music search engines.

 ---